Termessos: Temples

-Six temples of varying sizes and types have been accounted for at Termessos.
-Four of these are found near the odeon in an area that must have been sacred.
-The first of these temples is located directly at the back of the odeon and is constructed of truly splendid masonry.
+Six temples of varying sizes and types have been identified at Termessos.
+Four are near the odeon in an area that must have been sacred.
+The first is directly behind the odeon and is constructed of fine masonry.
 It has been proposed that this was temple of the city's chief god, Zeus Solymeus.
-What a pity, then, that apart from its five-metre-high cella walls, very little remains of this temple.
+Apart from its five-metre-high cella walls, very little remains of this temple.

-The second temple lies near the south-west corner of the odeon.
-It possesses a 5.50 × 5.50 metre cella and is of the prostylos type.
-According to an inscription found on the still complete entrance, this temple was dedicated to Artemis, and both the building and the cult statue inside were paid for by a woman named Aurelia Armasta and her husband using their own funds.
+The second lies near the south-west corner of the odeon.
+It has a 5.50 × 5.50 metre cella and is of the prostylos type.
+According to an inscription found on the still complete entrance, this temple was dedicated to Artemis, and both the building and the cult statue inside were paid for by a woman named Aurelia Armasta and her husband, using their own funds.
 To the other side of this entrance, a statue of this woman's uncle stands on an inscribed base.
 The temple can be dated on stylistic grounds to the end of the 2nd century AD.

-To the east of the Artemis temple are the remains of a Doric temple.
-It is of the peripteral type, with six or eleven columns to a side; judging from the size of it, it must have been the largest temple in Termessos.
-From surviving reliefs and inscriptions, it too, is understood to have been dedicated to Artemis.
+To the east of the Artemis temple are the remains of a peripteral Doric temple with six or eleven columns to a side; it must have been the largest temple in Termessos.
+Surviving reliefs and inscriptions indictate that it was dedicated to Artemis.

-Further to the east, the ruins of another smaller temple lie on a rock-hewn terrace.
+Further to the east, the ruins of a smaller temple lie on a rock-hewn terrace.
 The temple rose on a high podium, but to what god it was dedicated is not known at present.
-However, contrary to general rules of classical temple architecture, the entrance to this temple lies to the right, indicating that it may have belonged to a demi-god or hero.
+Contrary to general rules of classical temple architecture, its entrance lies to the right, indicating that it may have belonged to a demi-god or hero.
 It can be dated to the beginning of the 3rd century AD.

-As for the other two temples, they are located near the stoa of Attalos belong to the Corinthian order, and are of the prostylos type.
+As for the other two temples, they are located near the stoa of Attalos, belong to the Corinthian order, and are of the prostylos type.
 Also dedicated to deities who are as yet unknown, these temples can be dated to the 2nd or 3rd century AD.